Supplier Transaction Runs

 Required Roles

-To generate or manage transaction runs, you must have one of the following roles:
+To create or manage Supplier Transaction Runs, you must have one of the following roles:

 • Community Administrator